 Stacy Blackman concurs, saying that essays should be under 1,200 words.
-It is always easier to cut words down than add more during the editing process.
-A good rule of thumb is to write until the essay feels complete, and then take a second pass through the article essay to cut any unnecessary words.
+It is always easier to eliminate words than add more during editing.
+A good rule of thumb is to write until the essay feels complete, and then take a second pass through the essay to cut any unnecessary words.

 Sample Harvard Business School Essay

 The following outstanding Harvard Business School essay—which was written by a published author—satisfies all of the above criteria.
-It is an inspiring, compelling, and well-written example that can be read below in its entirety, followed by a brief analysis from Harbus, the essay’s publisher.
+It is an inspiring, compelling, and well-written example that appears below in its entirety, followed by a brief analysis from Harbus, the essay’s publisher.
 This sample appears in The Harbus MBA Essay Guide.

 In 2012, I realized a life ambition—I completed my first novel, all while working full time at [Top U.S. Investment Bank].
 I could not wait to share it with the world and eagerly went in search of a literary agent.
 But each agent I contacted declined to represent my novel.